gshadows/SurfaceHelper/README.md

 ## How To Install
 Download plugin and extract DLL into plugins folder of Observatory Core.

-Alternatively, start plugin in explorer so that Observatory install it by itself.
+Alternatively, double-click *.eop plugin file in explorer so that Observatory install it by itself.

 ## How To Use
 Disembark your ship or deploy SRV onto planet surface.